1 (833) 247-3652

 5. Hire candidates with the right skills

-Coordinate to ensure are not behind on major information on days when they work from home.
-Utilize virtual team meetings and internal communications.
+• Include home-based staff in decision-making through virtual team meetings and internal communications.
 Livestream any office-based events (business talks, seminars, or training workshops) for the benefit of employees working from home.

-Avoid spontaneous in-office meetings or team lunches/outings.
+• Avoid spontaneous in-office meetings or team lunches/outings.
 Plan and give your hybrid staff sufficient notice of such events.

 7. Focus on employee wellness and mental health